 If after signaling a turn or lane change the arrow flashes rapidly or does not come on, a signal bulb may be burned out.

-Have the bulbs replaced.
+Have any burned out bulbs replaced.
 If the bulb is not burned out, check the fuse.
-See Fuses and Circuit Breakers on page 10-40.
+See Fuses and Circuit Breakers on page 10-36.